Mehdi Hassan: Singing career

 In 1957, Hassan was again given the opportunity to sing on Radio Pakistan, primarily as a thumri singer and later as a ghazal performer, which earned him recognition within the musical fraternity.
 He had a passion for Urdu poetry, and therefore, he began to experiment by singing ghazals on a part-time basis.
 He cites radio officers Z.A.
 Bukhari and Rafiq Anwar as additional influences in his progression as a ghazal singer.
 He first sang on Radio Pakistan in 1952.
-His first film song was "Nazar Milte Hi Dil Ki Bat Ka Charcha Na Ho Jaye" film Shikhar in 1956.
+His first film song was "Nazar Milte Hi Dil Ki Bat Ka Charcha Na Ho Jaye" for the film Shikhar (1956).
 This song was written by poet Yazdani Jalandhari and its music was composed by Asghar Ali M. Husain.
-In 1964, his ghazal for a film Farangi, "Gulon mein rang bharay, baad-e-naubahar chale" written by renowned Pakistani poet Faiz Ahmed Faiz and composed by Rasheed Attre, gave him a major breakthrough into the Pakistani film industry and he never looked back after that.
-Even the original ghazal poet Faiz Ahmed Faiz stopped reciting it in his 'mushairas' (poetry reciting events) and, instead, recommended that the audience ask Hassan to sing it for them because the poet jokingly used to say that the ghazal belonged to Hassan after its popularity.
+However, his true breakthrough in Pakistani film industry came in 1964, with his ghazal "Gulon mein rang bharay, baad-e-naubahar chale" from the film Farangi.
+Written by renowned Pakistani poet Faiz Ahmed Faiz and composed by Rasheed Attre, so immense was the popularity of Hassan's rendition of the ghazal that Faiz stopped reciting it in his 'mushairas' (poetry reciting events) and, instead, recommended that the audience ask Hassan to sing it for them, because the ghazal now belonged to Hassan.

-In October 2010, Saregama released "Sarhadein" in which his first and last duet song Tera Milna featuring Hassan and Lata Mangeshkar was released.
+In October 2010, Saregama, an Indian record label, released "Sarhadein" in which his first and last duet song Tera Milna featuring Hassan and Lata Mangeshkar was released.
 This song was composed by Hassan and written by Farhat Shahzad.
 Hassan recorded it in Pakistan in 2009, and Mangeshkar later heard the track and recorded her part in India in 2010, and the song was later mixed for a duet.
 The same duet was also sung by Hassan and Noor Jehan.

 Following a severe illness in the late 1980s, Hassan cut back on his singing, eventually stepping down from playback singing altogether.
 Later, due to the severity of his illness, he completely departed from music.